 Maritime Southeast Asia, known in Malay as Nusantara, is the coastal region between Thailand, the Malay Peninsula, Indonesia and the southern Philippines.
 Here, Islamic calligraphy was typically written in forms derived from naskh, the most common bookhand in the central Islamic lands, with more or less marked departures from established norms.
 The earliest preserved Islamic manuscripts from these regions date to the 17th century, even though the tradition they represent must have started earlier.
 The Arabic alphabet was also used to write local languages, as in many other pre-modern societies across the Old World, notably in Sub-Saharan Africa.

 Just as in early modern times, calligraphy was evolving into myriad forms in South and East Asia, it reached peaks of refinement and creativity in the central Islamic lands, particularly at Istanbul, the capital of the Ottoman empire; but also in such centers as Isfahan and Shiraz in Iran, or Lahore, Delhi and Golconda in India.
-New forms evolved, and one generalised trend was the development of large display pieces in monumental script.
+Traditional styles, such as naskh, were refined, and the illumination reached fresh expressions in every period.
+New forms also evolved, and one generalized trend was the development of large display pieces in monumental script.
 These could be composed as words set in an invisible geometrical frame; or, for instance, as mirror writing, whereby a word or phrase is replicated symmetrically across a vertical axis.
 There was also a shared interest, across the early modern empires of Islam, in pictorial calligraphy, in which the contours of letters and words form an image, for example of a lion, a pear, or a man in prayer.